-operational design - The conception and construction of the framework that underpins a campaign or operation plan or order.
+operational design - The conception and construction of the framework that underpins planning.

 operational intelligence - Intelligence that is required for planning and conducting campaigns and major operations to accomplish strategic objectives within theaters or operational areas.

 operational level of warfare (OLW) - The level of warfare at which campaigns and major operations are planned, conducted, and sustained to achieve strategic objectives within theaters or other operational areas.